domsq/project-driving-safely-game/README.md

 - Handling game successful completion
 - Asking whether the user would like to play again and validating the choice made

-As shown in the logic flow below, if the user makes the correct choice they progress onto the next scenario but if they don't, then a game over condition occurs.
+As shown in the logic flow below, if the user makes the correct choice they progress onto the next scenario but if they do not, a game over condition occurs.
 The user is then asked whether they'd like to try again.
-If the user successfully gets through all scenarios then a well done message is displayed which also asks whether they'd like to play again.
+If the user successfully gets through all 10 scenarios, a well done message is displayed which also asks whether they'd like to play again.

 ![Image of flow diagram](https://raw.githubusercontent.com/domsq/project-driving-safely-game/main/screenshots/flow_diagram.JPG)